Educate for Service. Engineer for Society.

 Engineers are a lot of things: creative problem solvers, innovators, and dreamers to name a few.
 While creativity and engineering might not seem like they go together, engineers are at the core of new developments making a difference for people all over the world.
 From designing machines that allow the deaf to hear, to designing cars that drive more safely or protecting the water supply, engineers are constantly putting big ideas into action.

 All of our engineering students complete at least one real-world project for a community client, and have other opportunities to impact society.
-We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement, and the Social Enterprise Institute.
+We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement.

 Jake Evans, Buck Kauffman, and David Good created a prototype vest to help in the physical therapy of a 3-year-old boy with Cerebral Palsy.